C interview questions and answers

 Explanation:

-Literal meaning of NULL pointer is a pointer which is pointing to nothing.
-NULL pointer points the base address of segment.
+The literal meaning of a NULL pointer is a pointer that points to nothing, signifying the absence of a valid memory location.
+In practice, a NULL pointer typically points to the base address of a segment.
+Examples of NULL pointers include:

 1. int *ptr=(char *)0;